-Upon learning of the incident from Blackbaud, Jacksonville University conducted its own investigation of the Blackbaud services used by Jacksonville University and the information provided by Blackbaud to determine what information was involved in the incident.
-On October 28, 2020, Jacksonville University determined that the backup files contained certain information pertaining to two Maine residents, including the residents' names, bank account numbers, and routing numbers.
+Upon receipt of the notifications from Blackbaud, Archer conducted its own investigation to determine what information was involved in the incident.
+On November 10, 2020, Archer determined that the backup files contained personal information pertaining to two Maine residents, including the residents' names and financial account information, which included account and routing numbers.

-Beginning today, January 19, 2021, Jacksonville University is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail pursuant to Me.
-Rev. Stat.
-Tit.
-10, §1348.
+Beginning January 13, 2021, Archer is providing written notice to the Maine residents by mailing each a letter via United States Postal Service First-Class mail.
 A sample copy of the notification letter is enclosed.
-Jacksonville University is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
-Jacksonville University has also established a dedicated phone number where the individuals may obtain more information regarding the incident.
+Archer has alerted the three major consumer reporting agencies.
+In addition, Archer is recommending that individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
+Archer has also established a dedicated call center where the individual may obtain more information regarding the incident.

-Blackbaud has informed Jacksonville University that it identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data, and is undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based monitoring tools.
+Blackbaud has informed Archer that it identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data, and is undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based monitoring tools.

-1 This report does not waive Jacksonville University's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1 This report does not waive Archer's objection that Indiana lacks personal jurisdiction over it related to any claims that may arise from this incident.